 One of the best things about diving in Menorca is the small size of the island.
 It's easy to drive from north to south in under 30 minutes to find your next dive site.
 Most centres provide all the scuba gear and tanks you'll need, and some provide cleaning and drying facilities for experienced divers bringing their own gear.
 Spanish law states you must have a medical certificate to ensure you're fit to dive, as well as insurance.
 It's easy to download a certificate online which your doctor can sign before your holiday, and dive centres will arrange insurance when you arrive.

-How much does diving cost?The cost of a boat dive can vary, but generally speaking most boat trips take around 2.5 hours, giving you 1 hour (or 50 bar in your tank) of dive time.
+The cost of a boat dive can vary, but generally speaking most boat trips take around 2.5 hours, giving you 1 hour (or 50 bar in your tank) of dive time.
 Expect to pay around 40 Euros for a trip of this length, depending on the distance you're travelling and the accessibility of the dive site.

 There are some spots that are renowned Menorca diving sites you can't afford to miss.
 Here are a few of our favourites:

 This dive takes you to a max depth of 12m and is great for inexperienced divers and budding underwater photographers, but bring a torch.
 Located just outside Cala Galdana, you'll swim through tunnels ending with an ascent into a stunning cave filled with natural light.

 This French cargo vessel sank in a storm on the 2nd January 1929, shedding its cargo of tiles, cement, steel and glass.
 Today the cement has solidified to create a reef where you'll find a huge variety of marine life.
 This is Menorca's most famous wreck dive but it's for specially trained divers only, as you'll descend to a depth of 40m.

 At 24m max depth, this dive site on the north coast is ideal for less experienced divers.
 You'll spot stingrays, crabs, lobsters, moray eels, grouper fish and scorpion fish on your descent.
 Also worth checking out when diving in Menorca is the Marine Reserve on the northern coast of the island.
 Because fishing has been prohibited here, you'll see a huge range of marine life, with almost 50 dive sites within easy reach of the Bay of Fornells.